Maintenant en lecture: Farlouche Tart: Traditional Quebec Recipe

 • 1 tablespoon of sugar

-• 1 cup cold butter, cut into small cubes
+• 1 cup of cold butter, cut into small cubes

 Instructions